salehparsa/HostInfoFlask/README.md

 ### Access the Grafana

 This project contains the deployment for Grafana as well.
-You are able to access it via `http://localhost/`
+You are able to access it via `http://localhost/` .
+You can login via `admin` user and change the password after initial login.

 ### Connect Prometheus to Grafana

 In order to create a Datasource in Grafana for connecting to Prometheus you just need to use `http://prometheus:9090` as Prometheus server URL.
+After creating the datasource, you are able to create a Grafan Dashboard based on the data of the prometheus.
+For instance, you can configure it to query the `scrape_duration_Seconds` to get the duration of the scrape for targets.

+I've configured a sample target in `configmap.yaml` of prometheus as `host-info-flask-service:5000` and configured `scrape_interval: 15s` as global.

 ### Troubleshooting

 If you run into issues, consider the following troubleshooting steps:

 * Check Pod Status: Verify that the application pods are running:

+For `pods` in `Default` namespace:
 ```sh
 kubectl get pods
 ```